ps2-controller/react-chess-analysis-board/README.md

 	- Access any board state on any branch by clicking on the move
 - PGN-viewer functionality
 - Style with your own css classes
-- Optional use of "Mr. Hoodie Guy" when the PGN does not include player names.

 ## Planned
 - Ability to show chess engine notation from a connected engine